 However, the simple truth is that dealing with bad debts is not necessarily hopeless or impossible.
 Yes, you may have suffered some losses, but it is not the end!
 You must get yourself in the right mindset and know that there are things you can do to recover.
 One you’re in a more motivated frame of mind, you can take back control of your business and formulate better plans of action.

-Now that you’re ready to get back on your feet, your first priority is to reduce your company’s financial liabilities.
+Now that you’re ready to get back on your feet, your first priority is to reduce your company’s bad debt and other financial liabilities.
 Keep in mind that the bigger the financial loss you experienced, the longer it will take for you to recover from it.
 You may need to work for weeks or months for nothing before your business begins to make a profit again.
 You will need all the cash you can get your hands on.
 This is where Slater Byrne Recoveries comes in.
 We’ll help you go through all your outstanding invoices and formulate the best plan for payment collection.

 And since we are a commission-based debt recovery agency, you will not have to pay our commission if we don’t recover your debt.
 Every dollar we get back from your debtors will help your business reduce its financial liability.